OpenNMT/Tokenizer/docs/options.md

 ### `case_feature` (boolean, default: `false`)

 Lowercase text input and attach case information with the special separator ￨.
+In the Python and C++ APIs, the case feature is returned in a separate data structure.

 ```bash
 $ echo "Hello world!" | cli/tokenize --case_feature